cbrnr/python-intro-short/05-Conditions/05-Conditions.md

 1. Write the following program:
    - First, ask the user to type in two numbers `x` and `y`.
 You can use the `input` function to get user input.
 Note that `input` always returns a `str`, but you can use the `int` function to convert a number contained in a `str` to `int`!
    - Once you have both numbers `x` and `y`, check if their sum is greater than 50.
-   - If the sum is greater than 50, print "Greater than 50!"
+   - If the sum is greater than 50, print "Greater than 50!".
-   - If the sum is less than 50, print "Less than 50!"
+   - If the sum is less than 50, print "Less than 50!".
-   - If the sum is exactly 50, print "50!"
+   - If the sum is exactly 50, print "50!".

 2. Write a function `is_odd`, which has one parameter `x` and returns `True` if `x` is odd.
 If `x` is even, the function returns `False`.
 Note that you can check if a number is odd if dividing this number by 2 has a remainder of 1 (for even numbers, the remainder is 0).
-Use the modulo operator `%` to compute the remainder!
+Use the `%` operator to compute the remainder!

 3. Convert the following nested conditions into one block with `if`/`elif`/`else` branches:
    ```python